-Most of us that have heard of Jackie Gleason probably know him from his portrayal of Ralph Kramden in The Honeymooners or Minnesota Fats in the movie “The Hustler” He was a rather fat man who often made fun of his own stature, but as his nickname, “The Great One,” suggests, he was large in many other respects as well.
+Most of us who have heard of Jackie Gleason probably know him from his portrayal of Ralph Kramden in The Honeymooners or Minnesota Fats in the movie The Hustler.
+He was a rather large man who often made fun of his own stature, but as his nickname, 'The Great One', suggests, he was large in many other respects as well.

 Early days

-Herbert John Gleason (his mother called him Jackie) was born on February 26, 1916 in the borough of Brooklyn, New York, the same neighborhood as was the setting for The Honeymooners, in fact.
+Herbert John Gleason (his mother called him Jackie) was born on February 26, 1916 in the New York City borough of Brooklyn, the same neighborhood as was the setting for The Honeymooners, in fact.
 He grew up in the same kind of tenement building that the Honeymooners characters Ralph and Alice Kramden lived in.
 His father deserted the family when Jackie was eight years old, leaving him alone with his mother.
 His mother took a job selling subway tokens to get by and young Jackie did odd jobs to help, quitting school after the sixth grade.

 A break finally came their way when 15-year-old Jackie won a local talent show that led to jobs as master of ceremonies and comic at theaters, speak-easies and clubs and a reputation for brash wit and fast ad-libbing.
 This earned Jackie steady work and good pay for the depression era, but the energetic young man bolstered his income with further odd jobs that included carnival ringmaster, stunt driver and high diver as well as disk-jockey and radio host.